 The members who held office at the date of approval of this report confirm that so far as they are each aware there is no relevant audit information of which the Group's auditors are unaware.
 Each member has taken all the steps that he or she ought to have taken to be aware of any relevant audit information and to establish that the Group's auditors are aware of that information.

-This Strategic Report was approved by order of the Corporation on 18th December 2018 and signed on its behalf by:
+This Strategic Report was approved by order of the Corporation on 17 December 2019 and signed on its behalf, on 23 December 2019, by: